lilwon/lilwon.github.io/_posts/2020-09-20-Before-the-2020-2021-School-Year-Began.md

 Radwimps always does a great job with their movie soundtracks.

-Mob Psycho 100 -- I started watching this anime a few months ago, but I've been putting it off because it was more of a fun watch and I didn't want to binge it.
+Mob Psycho 100 -- I started watching this anime a few months ago, but I've been putting it off because it was more of a "fun" watch and I didn't want to binge it.
 It's a very light-hearted anime and I'll probably get to season 2 eventually...